 Another big shocker that homeowners often find out too late is that they’re underinsured.
 Chances are you bought your homeowner’s insurance at the same time you purchased your home.
-Since then you’ve probably made some improvements; maybe added a new room, a screened-in porch or finished the attic or basement.
+Since then you’ve probably made some improvements; maybe you’ve added a new room, a screened-in porch, or finished the attic or basement.
 But did you remember to update your insurance policy with the new appraised value?
 If not, you probably won’t get full value for your home in the event of a partial or complete loss.

 4. It Might Be Cheaper to Rebuild Than Repair

 Insurance companies always want to pay as little as possible.
 If it’s cheaper to construct from scratch than to repair your home, that’s what they’ll be willing to pay for.
 This is often the case with older homes that may not be up to current building code requirements.

 5. Your Insurance Claims Adjuster Doesn’t Represent Your Interests